lsst-dm/dmtn-249/index.rst

 - The current :py:class:`~lsst.daf.butler.Registry` and ``SqlRegistry`` classes will be merged into a single concrete final ``Registry``, while ``RemoteRegistry`` will be dropped.

-- The new ``RemoteButler`` class will provide a new full :py:class:`Butler` implementation that uses a :py:class:`Datastore` directly for ``get``, ``put``, and transfer operations, but it communicates with the database only indirectly via the new Butler REST Server, and also obtains the signed URLs needed to interact with its :py:class:`Datastore` from that server.
+- The new ``RemoteButler`` class will provide a new full :py:class:`Butler` implementation that uses a :py:class:`Datastore` directly for ``get``, ``put``, and transfer operations.
+  It will communicate with the database only indirectly via a new Butler REST Server.
+  It also obtains the signed URLs needed to interact with its :py:class:`Datastore` from that server.
-  The Butler REST server will also have a :py:class:`Datastore` (used to verify and delete artifacts only).
+  The Butler REST server will have a :py:class:`Datastore` as well, but will use it only to verify and delete artifacts.

 - In this design the ``Registry`` is just the database-interaction code shared by ``DirectButler`` and the Butler REST Server, and it may ultimately cease to exist in favor of its components being used directly by :py:class:`Butler` implementations.